dolthub/dolt/README.md

 * *Append-only*.
 When you commit data to Noms, you aren't overwriting anything.
 Instead you're adding to a historical record.
 By default, data is never removed from Noms.
 You can see the entire history of the database, diff any two commits, or rewind to any previous point in time.

-* *Strongly-typed*.
-Noms doesn't have schemas that you design up front.
-Instead, each version of a Noms database has a *type*, which is generated automatically as you add data.
+* *Typed*.
+Every value, dataset, and version of a database has a *type*, which is generated automatically as you add data.
 You can write code against the type of a Noms database, confident that you've handled all the cases you need to.

 * *Decentralized*.
 If I give you a copy of my database, you and I can modify our copies disconnected from each other, and come back together and merge our changes efficiently and correctly days, weeks, or years later.